chopicalqui/KaliIntelligenceSuite/README.md

 ## List of KIS Collectors

-For a complete list of available collector, refer to the wiki page [KIS Collectors](https://github.com/chopicalqui/KaliIntelligenceSuite/wiki/KIS-Collectors).
+For a complete list of available collectors, refer to the wiki page [KIS Collectors](https://github.com/chopicalqui/KaliIntelligenceSuite/wiki/KIS-Collectors).